meshula/LabFont2/status.md

 2. **Vulkan Backend**: ✅ Success.
 The backend builds successfully, but examples fail due to WebGPU dependency.

-3. **WebGPU Backend**: ❌ Incomplete.
-The WebGPU backend has incomplete type definitions and missing implementations, causing build failures even with Emscripten properly set up.
+3. **WebGPU Backend**: ⚠️ Partial.
+The WebGPU backend now builds successfully with Emscripten, but the implementation is still incomplete and requires further development.

 4. **Tests**: ⚠️ Partially working.
 Some core tests pass, but many fail with assertion errors.
 Vulkan tests fail with errors related to MoltenVK.